- Student Life Home

 What other facilities are located in the Student Housing complex?

-In addition to suites, the Student Housing building includes classrooms, a state-of-the-art fitness facility, and a laundry room.
+In addition to suites, the residence hall includes classrooms, a state-of-the-art fitness facility, and a laundry room ($1.25 to wash, $1.25 to dry).

 What kind of staff will be in the building?

-The College has 24 hour on-campus security with the security operations for campus based in the Residence Hall.
-In addition, the building has 2 live-in residence life directors and 8 student resident assistants.
+The College has 24 hour on-campus security with the security operations for campus based in the residence hall.
+In addition, the building has 3 live-in professional staff and 8 student resident assistants.

 Are Pets allowed?

-There are no pets of any kind allowed in the residence hall
+There are no pets of any kind allowed in the residence hall.
+Service animals and approved emotional support animals are permitted.

 Is my spouse or child able to live with me?

-As of right now, the facility will be for full-time enrolled SUNY Adirondack students, no families or children.
+As of right now, the residence hall will be for full-time enrolled SUNY Adirondack students -- no families or children.